bronnie313/bronnie313/README.md

 ### Hey! 👋
-I'm Ronald but you can call me Bronnie 😄... yeah. 🌱 I'm a Software Developer with a Bachelor's degree in Computer Science currently looking out for new opportunities and I'm looking to collaborate on  JavaScript, React, Nodejs (expressjs) & Ruby on Rails projects
+I'm Ronald but you can call me Bronnie 😄... yeah. 🌱 I'm a Software Developer with a Bachelor's degree in Computer Science currently looking out for new opportunities and I'm looking to collaborate on  JavaScript, React, Nodejs (express) & Ruby on Rails projects

  - 😂 Fun fact: "It works on my machine."
  - 😅 Rope Jumping (or skipping) for mental health